L1LSM0K13/AncientBible/README.md

 26. Jude
 27. Revelation

-## Usage

-Our website is user-friendly and designed for easy navigation.
-You can:

-- **Read Scripture**: Access the full text of the Orthodox Canon of Scripture, organized by book, chapter, and verse.
-- **Explore Church Fathers**: Browse through the works of the Early Church Fathers, organized by volume and author.
-Each work includes detailed introductions and footnotes provided by Philip Schaff.

-## Contact Me

-If you have any questions, feedback, or suggestions, feel free to reach out to me @ nico@ancientbible.org.

-## License

-This project is licensed under the terms of the [MIT License](LICENSE).

 We hope this resource enriches your study and understanding of the Bible and the Early Church Fathers.
 Happy reading!

----

-**Note**: This project utilizes public domain translations by Philip Schaff.
-For more information on these works, please visit [Christian Classics Ethereal Library](https://ccel.org/).